Filter System

 filter.del()

-Advanced application
+Advanced Application

-• slider 0: Blur intensity.
+• slider 0: Blur intensity

-• layer 0: Blur mask layer.
+• layer 0: Blur mask

 channel blur preview